Skip to main content

 A critical component of any successful loan servicing program, including correctly implementing rate and payment adjustments, is a thorough training regime for lending personnel involved in the process.
 Those involved must be given the appropriate tools – including knowledge – to succeed in their jobs.

-Any review of ARM adjustments should include documentation indicating the basis for interest rate adjustments made to a lender’s ARM loans, showing whether changes have been made consistent with the underlying contracts.
+Any review of adjustable-rate mortgage adjustments should include documentation indicating the basis for interest rate adjustments made to a lender’s adjustable-rate mortgage loans, showing whether changes have been made consistent with the underlying contracts.

 If a lender finds that it has made errors in the adjustments for interest rates which have resulted in interest overcharges on ARMs, the supervisory agencies expect that you will have in place a system to correct the overcharges and properly credit the borrower’s account for any interest overcharges.
 In general, undercharges cannot be collected from borrowers.